Scarabyte/SSW690-Project/docs/StatusUpdates/SSW 690 Weekly Status Update 20181028.md

 #### Sapana:

 * _What did I work on?_
+  * With Keith's help finished task 57 for testing
 * _What did I accomplish?_
+  * Test of LDWSProcessor (lane detection) with stock image.
+Need some more work in next Sprint.
+  * Understood how the Android ImageView class works

 #### Keith:

 * _What did I work on?_